msimonborg/odd_job/README.md

 on supervision start options.

 All of the previously mentioned config options can be combined.
-You can have a default pool with an optional custom name, extra pools in the OddJob supervision tree, and pools to be supervised by your own application, all of which can either use the default config or their own overrides.
+You can have a default pool, extra pools in the OddJob supervision tree, and pools to be supervised by your own application, all of which can either use the default config or their own overrides.